mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

    echo "✅ Created version $VERSION_1 and production alias"
    ```

    Version 1 is now published as an immutable artifact, and the production alias provides a stable endpoint for traffic routing.
-This setup enables us to deploy new versions without affecting production traffic until we explicitly update the alias routing configuration.
+This setup enables us to deploy new versions without affecting production traffic until we explicitly update the alias routing configuration, providing the foundation for both canary and blue-green deployment patterns.

 4. **Create API Gateway Integration**: